 During your full day out in Lumbini do be sure to bring water and food with you.
 There is one small area in the Lumbini museum complex selling local food and some bottled drinks (see map).
 Other than there you will be hard pressed to find refreshments.

 Before you go do remember that Lumbini is a sacred area so appropriate attire is a must.
-Long sleves and long trousers should be worn.
+Long sleeves and long trousers should be worn.
 Don't climb over the old ruins or try to enter closed temples.
-Walk around stupas and sacred obects clockwise.
+Walk around stupas and sacred objects clockwise.

-Unless you are a guest at one of the Buddhist monasteries (The Korean Monastary is known to accomodate travellers or Buddhists for a small donation) you will find most of the accommodation options located along the single road known as Lumbini Bazar directly opposite Lumbini Development Zone.
+Unless you are a guest at one of the Buddhist monasteries (The Korean Monastery is known to accommodate travellers or Buddhists for a small donation which ends up being about the price of budget hotel) you will find most of the accommodation options located along the single road known as Lumbini Bazar directly opposite Lumbini Development Zone.

 Hotels along Lumbini Bazar often give discounts in the off season so do try to bargain.
 Very few of the hotels in Lumbini are of outstanding quality but they'll certainly do for a night or two.